The Litowitz Creative Writing Graduate Program

-MFA+MA in Creative Writing and English
+The Litowitz MFA+MA Program in Creative Writing and English

-Drawing on innovative scholarship, deep immersion in process, and cross-pollination between critical and creative texts, students will complete a Capstone essay—a 20-25 page expanded version of a paper written for an English department graduate or MFA+MA seminar—by the end of their second year, and will spend their third year mostly working on a book-length creative thesis of their own design, either within one genre or across genres.
-The program's small size and attentive faculty will develop students' sense of literary context, the possibilities of genre, and their creative practice, while encouraging them to pursue the individual distinctiveness of their projects.
+Drawing on innovative scholarship, deep immersion in process, and cross-pollination between critical and creative texts, Litowitz students will complete a Capstone essay—a 20-25 page expanded version of a paper written for an English department graduate or MFA+MA seminar—by the end of their second year, and will spend their third year working on a book-length creative thesis of their own design, either within one genre or across genres.
+The MFA+MA program's small size and attentive faculty will develop students' sense of literary context, the possibilities of genre, and their creative practice, while encouraging them to pursue the individual distinctiveness of their projects.

 Over two years of coursework students will take:

-English 403: Writers’ Studies in Literature | Three quarters of a seminar-workshop focused on interpreting literature from a writer’s perspective and on deepening the process and projects of the writer. |
+English 403: Writers’ Studies in Literature Three quarters of a seminar-workshop focused on interpreting literature from a writer’s perspective and on deepening the process and projects of the writer.

-English 410: Introduction to Graduate Study | Seminar focusing on principles, techniques, and consequences of representative modes of literary inquiry exemplified in works of contemporary scholarship and criticism. |
+English 410: Introduction to Graduate Study Seminar focusing on principles, techniques, and consequences of representative modes of literary inquiry exemplified in works of contemporary scholarship and criticism.

-English 496, 497, 498: Creative Writing Workshop (Poetry; Fiction; Creative Nonfiction, respectively) | Three workshops in the home-genre One workshop in a different genre One workshop in any genre |
+English 496, 497, 498: Creative Writing Workshop (Poetry; Fiction; Creative Nonfiction, respectively) Three workshops in the home-genre

-Graduate-level seminars | Two English seminars focusing on pre-1800 literature Two English seminars focusing on post-1800 literature One seminar in or out of the English department |
+Graduate-level seminars Two English seminars focusing on pre-1800 literature

-English 571: Teaching Creative Writing | A seminar on designing and teaching undergraduate creative writing courses. |
+English 571: Teaching Creative Writing A seminar on designing and teaching undergraduate creative writing courses.

-English 572: Manuscript Development Workshop | Guides advanced students toward the development of a book-length, publication-ready manuscript of poetry, prose, or creative nonfiction. |
+English 572: Manuscript Development Workshop Guides advanced students toward the development of a book-length, publication-ready manuscript of poetry, prose, or creative nonfiction.

-English 491: Editorial Practicum | During the summer after the first and second years, each student will register for this practicum, which consists of participating in the editing of TriQuarterly.org. |
+English 491: Editorial Practicum During the summer after the first and second years, each student will register for this practicum, which consists of participating in the editing of TriQuarterly.org.

 In spring quarter of the second year, with advising and mentoring by the faculty, each student will complete the MA Capstone Essay.